 2. Unfollow or mute accounts that cause you distress.

-According to a survey conducted by The Ohio State University Wexner Medical Center, 20 percent of respondents chose to take a break from the stresses of social media this year.
+According to a survey conducted by The Ohio State University Wexner Medical Center, 20 percent of respondents chose to take a break from the stresses of social media during the pandemic.
+We can take what we learned during that stressful time and continue to apply it to the stress we feel in our lives still.
 “Even though you can’t control what happens on social media, it’s important to recognize how it may affect you and take steps to limit your exposure,” says Ken Yeager, director of the Stress, Trauma, and Resilience Program at OSU.

 One way to take control of your social media experience is to unfollow or mute accounts that cause you stress (even if you wish that runner the best and still support her goals).